 - 2 points for each new paying customer referred to the business

-- 5 points fro being supervisor or manager
+- 5 points for being a supervisor or manager

 - 1 point for earning the most points in the last 3 months